 The Florida State University Law Review welcomes unsolicited manuscripts on topics of interest to the legal profession.
 The Law Review acknowledges that unsolicited manuscripts may be submitted to other journals.
-All pieces will be evaluated as expeditiously as possible, but the Law Review assumes no responsibility for the return of unsolicited manuscripts.
-The Law Review gives great deference to an author's work, but reserves the right to determine the final form in which articles will be published.
+All articles will be evaluated as expeditiously as possible, but please submit an expedite request to the journal if necessary.
+The Law Review gives great deference to an author's work, but it reserves the right to determine the final form in which articles will be published.

-Submissions are strongly preferred through the ExpressO submission service (http://law.bepress.com/expresso).
+Submissions are strongly preferred through the ExpressO or Scholastica submission services.
 Manuscripts should conform to the following specifications:

-Manuscripts may be submitted directly by email as well, but must be addressed to email@example.com, clearly marked as a submission in the subject.
-Manuscripts may also be submitted by mail, though an electronic copy through either floppy or CD is preferred, using the following address:
+Manuscripts may also be submitted directly by email to Jordane Learn, Senior Article Selection Editor, firstname.lastname@example.org.
+Manuscripts may also be submitted by mail, using the following address:

 Florida State University Law Review

 College of Law